camwebb/slacka/README.md

    all teams).
 If you later see that some (new) users in a team are appearing as `<UXXXXX>` re-run `slacka users` to regenerate the cache.
- * Plain `slacka` will give you usage and a list of available channels
+ * Plain `slacka` will give you usage and a list of available channels.
+Add these channel IDs to the config file.
+Note: DMs are treated just as other channels (`DXXX` and `GXXX`).
- * To see the ten most recent threads in a channel, and their initial
+ * To see the ten most recent threads in a channel/DM, and the initial
    post: `slacka <channel>`
- * To read all posts in a thread: `slacka <channel> <thread_id>`, where `<thread_id>` is the numeric code in the heading for each thread (actually a time stamp).
+ * To read all replies in a thread: `slacka <channel> <thread_id>`, where `<thread_id>` is the numeric code in the heading for each thread (actually a time stamp).
- * To post a new message to the channel: `slacka <channel> new "your message"`
+ * To post a new message to the channel (and to the DM): `slacka
+   <channel> new "your message"`
  * To post a message to a thread: `slacka <channel> <thread_id> "your message"` (e.g.: `slacka news 1610131196.000800 "I agree!"`)
- * To check for new posts in the channel, or new replies to the most recent post: `slacka ck`.
+ * To check for new posts in the channel/DM, or new replies to the most recent post: `slacka ck`.
+ * To search in a channel: `slacka <channel> find "query terms"`